hotmeshio/pluck-typescript/README.md

 ```

 ## Data in Motion: Operationalize Your Functions
-Setting `ttl` to 'infinity' operationalizes an ordinary functions as a **durable workflow**.
-During this time you can bind *Hooks* to the workflow to extend its functionality.
+Setting the `ttl` to 'infinity' operationalizes an ordinary function as a **durable workflow**.
+During this time you can bind transactional *Hooks* to the workflow to extend its functionality.

 Hooks are *subroutines* that run as parallel transactions with read and write access to shared function state.
 Consider the `greet` function which has been updated to persist the user's email and sign them up for a recurring newsletter (using a **Hook**).